Sofic profiles of $S(\omega )$ and computability

 \topmargin = 12pt \textheight = 630pt \footskip = 39pt

-\begin{quote} {\bf Abstract.} We realize sofic profiles in the group of computable permutations of $\mathbb{N}$ so that the approximating morphisms can be viewed as restrictions of permutations to finite subsets of $\mathbb{N}$.
-We also study some relevant effectivity conditions. \\ {\bf 2010 Mathematics Subject Classification}: 03D45, 20A15, 20B35.\\ {\bf Keywords}: Sofic groups; groups of permutations; computable permutations. \end{quote}
+\begin{quote} {\bf Abstract.} We show that for every sofic chunk $E$ there is a bijective homomorphism $f: E_c \rightarrow E$, where $E_c$ is a chunk of the group of computable permutations of $\mathbb{N}$ so that the approximating morphisms of $E$ can be viewed as restrictions of permutations of $E_c$ to finite subsets of $\mathbb{N}$.
+Using this we study some relevant effectivity conditions associated with sofic chunks and their profiles. \\ {\bf 2010 Mathematics Subject Classification}: 03D45, 20A15, 20B35.\\ {\bf Keywords}: Sofic groups; Groups of permutations; Computable permutations. \end{quote}